Azure-Samples/azure-edge-extensions-aio-observability-gitops/README.md

 In this sample, a Visual Studio Code dev container is used as the developer sandbox to leverage a local K3D cluster, initialize Azure resources and install a baseline set of Azure IoT Operations' components.

+The objective of this repository is to illustrate how to setup observability to be able to locally vizualize health of the cluster and AIO components.

 > [!WARNING]
 Azure IoT Operations is still in Preview.
 Any parts of sample could stop working as the product evolves towards General Availability.